Skip to main content

 Yes.
 CGI refers to this concurrent enrollment.
 Concurrent programs are defined as two or more academic programs that may be pursued at the Cummings Graduate Institute for Behavioral Health Studies (CGI) by a student resulting in completion of the requirements for two or more degree-seeking and or non-degree seeking programs.
 Enrollment in concurrent programs is regulated by CGI.
 Overlap of credits allowed (i.e., where credit hours can count towards more than one program) is governed by the Concurrent Program Enrollment Policy.

-Visit the Concurrent Program Enrollment Policy to verify the requirements and steps for pursuing concurrent program enrollment at CGI as a prospective student, currently enrolled student, alumni, or withdrawn student.
+Review the Concurrent Program Enrollment Policy to verify the requirements and steps for pursuing concurrent program enrollment at CGI as a prospective student, currently enrolled student, alumni, or withdrawn student.
 Concurrent enrollment questions can be directed to the Admissions office at admissions@cgi.edu.

-About DBH Program Student Requirements
+About DBH Program Expectations and Requirements

 The DBH degree requires completion of sixty (60) credits.
 Students have a maximum of five (5) years to complete the program.
 Courses are offered in 4 terms throughout the academic year, Fall, Spring I, Spring II, and Summer.
 One of our program’s strengths is its flexibility.
 Students may enroll in one (1) to three (3) classes per term.
 The degree completion timeline is contingent upon how many courses a student takes per term.
 Most of our students take two (2) to three (3) classes a semester, and at that rate they obtain their degree in an average of three (3) years.